-- C. The wireless designer shall be proficient in the use of ARUBA Wi-Fi Networks - D. The wireless designer will provide a report that will include all heat maps, material lists and executive summary detailing the parameters used for the modeling setup.
+C. The wireless designer shall be proficient in the use of ARUBA Wi-Fi Networks executive summary detailing the parameters used for the modeling setup.
 The report will be submitted with a minimum two hard copies and one electronic copy.